 Richmond’s West Dyke Trail is one of Metro Vancouver’s best places for walking, cycling, jogging and bird watching.
 It’s flat, dog-friendly and beautiful.

-Richmond is a great place for walks and leisurely bike rides, in part because the place is so flat.
+Richmond is a great place for walks and leisurely bike rides.
+That’s because the place is so flat.
 One of the best places to go for a cycle is along Richmond’s dykes, including the beautiful West Dyke Trail from Steveston Village.
-It’s about 6 km or so from Steveston heading north to Terra Nova Rural Park, and it’s a flat gravel path the entire way.
+It’s about 6 km or so from Steveston heading north to Terra Nova Rural Park.
+It’s a flat gravel path the entire way.
 Dogs are permitted on leash.

 The West Dyke Trail is a great destination to combine with a trip to historic Steveston Village and the Gulf of Georgia Cannery, a visit to the International Buddhist Temple a few kilometres away on the Steveston Highway, or a tour around the London Heritage Farm, which is not too far south of Steveston Village.